The following excerpt is from the company's SEC filing.

 Other recent filings from the company include the following:

-Hydra Industries Acquisition: Inspired Entertainment, Inc. Reports First Quarter 2017 Results - Feb.
-13, 2017
+Hydra Industries Acquisition: Investor Presentation – Inspired Entertainment, Inc. (Inse) February 2017 Investor Presentation – Inspired Entertainment, Inc. (Inse) - Feb.
+28, 2017